BreakellrZ/e-commerce/README.md

 22. Navigate to services and then IAM.

-23. Select ‘user groups’ and then ‘create group’.
+23. Click ‘user groups’ and then ‘create group’.

 24. Enter a user group name of your choice and click ‘create group’ at the bottom of the page.